cv-stuttgart/MS-RAFT-3D/README.md

 ## Installation

 ### Packages
-We use CUDA version 11.3. and PyTorch version 1.12.1 installing the packages
+We use CUDA version 11.3. and PyTorch version 1.12.1.
+The following packages are required:
 ```
 numpy
 torch